 - you have a statutory right to treat the purchase agreement as terminated.

-If you signed your agreement of purchase and sale before January 1, 2018, your deposit is protected by Tarion up to a maximum of $40,000.
+If you signed your purchase agreement before January 1, 2018, your deposit is protected by Tarion up to a maximum of $40,000.

-If you signed your agreement of purchase and sale on or after January 1, 2018, your deposit coverage depends on the sale price of your new home.
+If you signed on or after January 1, 2018, your deposit coverage depends on the purchase price of your new home.
 Please refer to the table below:

 |Sale Price||Deposit Coverage|